 Show Leaders How to Plan Their Year

-Point leaders to the Troops section of this website—it has role descriptions, planning guides for each program level, and explains important resources for panning a troop’s year.
+Point leaders to the Troops section of this website—it has role descriptions, planning guides for each program level, and explains important resources for planning a troop’s year.

 Summary of Resources